BSN (Pre-licensure Program)

 Provider of care, designer, manager, coordinator and member of the nursing profession.

 The Anderson University School of Nursing is widely recognized as one of the top nursing programs in Indiana.
 The school is accredited by the Indiana State Board of Nursing and the Commission on the Collegiate Nursing Education.
 Students are awarded a Bachelor of Science in Nursing (BSN) upon successful completion of the program and are eligible to take the RN licensure exam (NCLEX-RN).
 Preparing nursing majors for this juncture is a top priority.
-The 2010-2011 graduating seniors, 100% successfully completed the NCLEX licensure examination on the first attempt.
+Of our 2014 graduating seniors, 96% successfully completed the NCLEX licensure examination on the first attempt and achieved a 100% job placement.

 The curriculum emphasizes analytical skills, a liberal arts perspective, the expertise needed for the nursing profession, and a commitment to Christian service.
 Nursing students are prepared at the generalist level to provide both direct and indirect care for patients, which includes individuals, families, groups, communities and populations.